matthewlehner/mpl.io/priv/articles/2014-01-02-successes-and-failures-2013.md

 ### Write more.
 Seriously.

-In May I was at a conference where Nathan Barry gave
-<a href="http://fast.wistia.net/embed/iframe/4n4oitiwyw">this talk</a>.
-The
-lesson I took home is that at a certain skill level in my field, the difference between me and another guy will basically be what people know about me.
+In May I was at a conference where Nathan Barry gave [this talk](http://fast.wistia.net/embed/iframe/4n4oitiwyw).
+The lesson I took home is that at a certain skill level in my field, the difference between me and another guy will basically be what people know about me.
 I can tip the scales massively in my favour just by having an established audience in my areas of interest and expertise.
 At this point, I haven't made a single dollar from writing, but I have noticed a huge improvement in my ability to convey my thoughts in writing.
 Also, I think at least 50% of the people who have visited my site (maybe naively) got the information they were looking for.
 At 17,000 people helped, that's not bad.

 As a secondary point, writing more has also given my communication skills a huge boost.
 Since I'm almost certainly going to be working with people for the rest